Negativity-preserving transforms of tuples of symmetric matrices: Introduction and main results

+[Here and below, the quantity $\bone_P$ has the value $0$ if the proposition $P$ is false and $1$ if it is true.]

+Theorem~\ref{Tmain} unifies all of the potentially disparate cases for $\bk$ and $l$, such as those considered in the one-variable Theorem~\ref{Tstrongest}, into one set of assertions; the multivariable formulation seems to add clarity to the situation.
+For instance, if $\bk = \bzero$ and $l > 0$ then (3)(c) is vacuously true, whereas if $l = 0$ then condition (3)(c) requires that $f( \bzero_m ) = F( \bzero_{m_0} ) \geq 0$.
+Moreover, when $\bk = \bzero$ and $l = 0$ we recover Theorem~\ref{T000} and, in particular, Schoenberg's theorem.
+Similarly, if $m = 1$ and $I = ( -\rho, \rho )$ then we recover Theorem~\ref{Tstrongest}.

-Given previous results, the fact that the transforms classified by these theorems are real analytic is to be expected, but their exact structure is surprising.
-In particular, it is striking that one cannot have more than one of the variables $x_{m_0+1}$, $\ldots,$ $x_m$ appearing in the description (\ref{Epresrep0}).
+Given previous results, the fact that the transforms classified by Theorem~\ref{Tmain} are real analytic is to be expected, but their exact structure is surprising.

-Theorems~\ref{Tpart1} and~\ref{Tpart2} are the building blocks we use to obtain the classification of negativity-preserving transforms in several variables.
+Theorem~\ref{Tmain} is the building block we use to obtain the classification of negativity-preserving transforms in several variables.
 The classes of transforms do not depend on the choice of one-sided or two-sided domains, akin to the one-variable setting.

+We complete the paper by proving complex-valued counterparts to the preceding statements, now applying to Hermitian matrices.
+In this case, the complex analogue of Schoenberg's theorem in one variable was proved by Herz \cite{Herz63}; the multivariable result was obtained by FitzGerald, Micchelli and Pinkus: